All resources in English & Writing

 (View Complete Item Description)

-A modular open educational resource to support first-year writing courses in Idaho Have you ever wished for a handy source that would steer you in the right direction through all of your reading and writing assignments?
+A modular open educational resource to support first-year writing courses in Idaho Short Description: Have you ever wished for a comprehensive source that would steer you in the right direction through all of your reading and writing assignments?
 This text aims to be that kind of guide.
-It includes lessons, examples, exercises, and definitions for many of the reading and writing-related scenarios that you will encounter in your first-year writing courses but also other subject-specific classes that require writing.
+We included lessons, examples, exercises, and definitions for many of the reading and writing-related situations that you will encounter in your first-year writing courses as well as other subject-specific classes that require writing.
+Word Count: 404182 ISBN: 978-1-936323-72-2 (Note: This resource's metadata has been created automatically by reformatting and/or combining the information that the author initially provided as part of a bulk import process.)

 Material Type: Textbook